junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <br>

 "What did you find?"
-Dean and Cas rush into the library the minute they're back in the bunker, both of their hands and shoulders are full of shopping bags.
-The strong fragrance of chicken wings cover at least two thirds of them.
+Dean and Cas rush into the library the minute they're back in the bunker, both of their hands and shoulders are submerged by shopping bags.
+The strong fragrance of chicken wings follow them around as they move.

 Donatello sniffs the air in great satisfaction.
 "Now we're talking."
 He spreads a new page of notebook in front of him, grabbing a dozen other photos of Kevin's notes to scatter around it, pointing at the unreadable symbols on them now and then.